ai4eu/tutorials/House_Price_Prediction/Readme.md

 ## Step 5: Creating the Client:

-Please note that the below client is just to execute and test a single model.
+Please note that the below client is just to execute and test a gRPC server implemented for a single model.
-To execute a pipeline, kindly follow https://github.com/ai4eu/generic-serial-orchestrator In the client file we will do the following:
+To execute a pipeline consisting of more than 1 node, kindly follow https://github.com/ai4eu/generic-serial-orchestrator

+In the client file we will do the following:
 * Open a gRPC channel
 * Create a stub